top of page

 Atmosphere 3

 The ballpark seating faces northwest to give a view of the Brazos River and McLane Stadium beyond the outfield fence.
-There are two bear statues near the Baylor Ballpark’s main entrance, which can be a great photo opportunity for fans.
-Games also feature the typical contests and music between innings, and after every inning, Baylor’s slogan of Sic ’em is shown on the videoboard, and Baylor’s song “Baylor Line” is played whenever the Bears have a meeting on the mound.
-Overall the atmosphere is what is expected for a college baseball game, however, the atmosphere can easily be heightened when a rivalry series with Texas or Texas A&M comes to Waco.
+There are also two bear statues near Baylor Ballpark’s main entrance, which can be a great photo opportunity for fans.
+Games also feature the typical contests and music between innings, and after every inning, Baylor’s slogan of “Sic ’em” is shown on the videoboard, and Baylor’s song “Baylor Line” is played whenever the Bears have a meeting on the mound.
+Overall the atmosphere is what is expected for a college baseball game, but the atmosphere can easily be heightened when a rivalry series with Texas or Texas A&M comes to Waco.

 Neighborhood 3

-Baylor Ballpark is part of Turner Athletic Complex on University Parks Drive, next to the Ferrell Center and Gutterman Stadium (Baylor Softball).
+Baylor Ballpark is part of Turner Athletic Complex on University Parks Drive, next to Ferrell Center and Gutterman Stadium (Baylor softball).
 Buzzard Billy’s Restaurant is along the Brazos River, near McLane Stadium, and is the closest restaurant.
-However, the City of Waco has numerous restaurants to enjoy, especially BBQ, while attending a Baylor sporting event.
-BBQ places to choose from while in town include Rudy’s “Country Store” BBQ, located off the Interstate exit on Circle Drive, and Coach’s Smoke, located in downtown Waco on Austin Avenue – Coach’s Smoke is a good choice for beer and BBQ.
+However, the city of Waco has numerous restaurants to enjoy, especially BBQ, while attending a Baylor sporting event – BBQ places to choose from while in town include Rudy’s Country Store BBQ, located off the interstate exit on Circle Drive, and Coach’s Smoke, located in downtown Waco on Austin Avenue; Coach’s Smoke is a good choice for beer as well.

 However, the most popular BBQ restaurant in Waco is Vitek’s BBQ at 1600 Speight Ave, which is on the south side of Baylor’s campus.
 Vitek’s BBQ is home of the Gut Pack, a dish which includes brisket, sausage, Fritos, and beans; if you decide on this dish you won’t need to eat for the rest of the day, as it is heavy and filling, as well as delicious.
 You should plan on arriving early, however – Vitek’s does serve outside as well as inside, but the wait can be long no matter which one you choose.

 If you aren’t in the mood for BBQ, George’s Restaurant is another popular place to meet before, during, or after the game.
 This restaurant has been serving Waco since 1930, and the crowds here are large, so be prepared to get there early.
 But the newest craze in town is Magnolia Table, a lunch spot created by TV personalities Chip and Joanna Gaines.
-Of course being in Texas there is also Tex-Mex cuisine, and a strong recommendation would be Trujillo’s Comedor Y Cantina on La Salle Avenue.
-All of these choices mean Waco have great options besides fast food, so you’ll easily be able to find something that suits you.

 Another option is the Texas Ranger Museum – the Texas Rangers are a law enforcement treasure, and the museum does a great job chronicling their history.
 And of course, the gift shop has plenty of fun items for the kids to commemorate their visit, from Ranger badges to toy shotguns.

-If these options do not sound appealing, a short drive west from downtown is Waco Mammoth Site, a re-creation of an on-site mammoth dig, or you can visit Cameron Park Zoo, either of which would mean a great time for the family, and ensure unlimited memories of your trip to Waco.
+If these options do not sound appealing, a short drive west from downtown is the Waco Mammoth Site, a re-creation of an on-site mammoth dig, or you can visit Cameron Park Zoo, either of which would mean a great time for the family and ensure unlimited memories of your trip to Waco.

 Fans 3